SussieRawrin/workshop-deserializer/README.md

 ## Other Notes
 * Although it will error when unexpected code is found, it is very forgiving.
-This is not a substitute for an actual game mode parser, instead it's meant to be a fault-tolerant data deserializer grabbing as much data as it can interpret.
+This is not a substitute for an actual game mode parser, instead it's meant to be a fault-tolerant data deserializer grabbing as much data as it can possibly interpret
 * As it is a parser combinator which depends on "parsimmon", it's possible to extend this code with a custom parser without needing to fork

 thanks! :D